BondedMagnetSource

 The defaults represent a high-but-still-common industrial induction-motor starting point.
 Change the machine family, cooling, and frequency context before you evaluate.

-Reviewed by BondedMagnetSource Team7 public sources cross-checkedRecheck every 6 months or when IEC / EU rules change
+Reviewed by BondedMagnetSource Team29 public sources cross-checkedRecheck every 6 months or when IEC / EU rules change

 Tool-first first screen with explicit result states, next-step guidance, and a direct inquiry CTA.

-Public machine-design references, official electrical-steel data, and current IEC / EU efficiency requirements rechecked on April 3, 2026.
+Public machine-design references, official electrical-steel data, DOE motor-power-quality data, PM magnet-grade temperature data, and current IEC / EU / US compliance signals rechecked on April 26, 2026.

 Judge the band before you claim the upside